-against the ARC Sterling Balanced

-Index.
-Comparison of the

-Company's performance against

-the benchmark will give

-Shareholders an indication of how

-the Company is performing against

-an index based on the real

-performance numbers delivered to

-discretionary private clients by

-participating investment

-managers.

-The ACD has selected this

-comparator benchmark as the ACD

-believes it best reflects the asset

-allocation of the Company.

-This benchmark is not a target for

-the Company, nor is the Company

-constrained by the benchmark.

-,

-Classes of shares available Income Shares

-Accumulation Shares

-Currency of denomination Pounds Sterling

-Minimum initial investment £1,000,000

-Minimum subsequent investment £100,000

-Minimum withdrawal None, provided the minimum

-holding is maintained

-Minimum holding £1,000,000

-160 704

-ACD's preliminary charge 7%

-Redemption charge None

-Charge for investment research None

-Annual management charge 1% per annum of funds under

-management, subject to a

-minimum of £37,000 per annum i

-·
+Benchmark Shareholders may compare the performance of the Company against the IA Flexible sector.
+Comparison of the Company's performance against this benchmark will give Shareholders an indication of how the Company is performing against other similar funds in this peer group sector.
+The ACD has selected this comparator benchmark as the ACD believes it best reflects the asset allocation of the Company.
+The benchmark is not a target for the Company, nor is the Company constrained by the benchmark.
+Classes of shares available Accumulation Shares Currency of denomination Pounds Sterling Minimum initial investment £1,000,000 Minimum subsequent investment £100,000